Halifax Robert L Stanfield International Airport, Nova Scotia, Canada

 Construction plans for Halifax Robert L Stanfield Airport

-In the first phase of construction, restoration to an aircraft parking apron will be completed.
-This replacement of concrete slabs at gate number 24 is expected to be completed by 18 July.
-In the second phase of construction, work on a taxiway delta is scheduled to be completed by August 30.
-In the third and final phase of construction taxiway foxtrot is expected to be completed by August 30.
+In the first phase of construction, restoration to an aircraft parking apron was completed.
+In the second phase of construction, work on a taxiway delta was completed.
+In the third and final phase of construction taxiway foxtrot was completed.

 In July 2009, construction was started on a new multitenant cargo facility.
-The $15m project included construction of 40,000² facility, with 7,000² of temperature-controlled cargo space.
+The $15m project included construction of a 40,000² facility, with 7,000m² of temperature-controlled cargo space.
 The facility was officially opened in June 2010.

 A ten-year capital plan (2011-2020) to improve the passenger safety and upgrade airport facilities was announced in August 2010.
-It will include expansion of domestic and international check-in halls, expansion of north and south ends of the existing terminal, food and retail spaces and new space to accommodate additional jet bridges.
+It includes the expansion of domestic and international check-in halls, north and south ends of the existing terminal, food and retail outlets and additional space to accommodate additional jet bridges.

 HIAA initiated a $28.3m runway (05/23) extension project at the airport in February 2011.
-The project includes extension of the runway length from the existing 2,682m to 3,200m.
-It will be funded by Federal government, Provincial government and HIAA with $9.1m, $5.05m and $14.1m respectively.
-The design and engineering works will be completed by 2011 and the construction is expected to be completed by late 2013.
+The extension was officially opened in January 2013.
+The project included extension of the runway length from the existing 2,682m to 3,200m.
+It was funded by the federal government, the provincial government and HIAA with $9.1m, $5.05m and $14.1m respectively.
+The design and engineering works were completed by 2011.

 Airport terminal features

-The airport has a single passenger terminal with three levels, namely the main, lower and departure levels.
-The terminal was opened in September 1960.
+The airport has a single-passenger terminal with three levels, namely the main, lower and departure levels, which opened in September 1960.
 The main level is for domestic and international check-in and arrivals.
 The facilities on the main level include check-in, pre-board security screening, restaurants and retail shopping.

 The departure level is used for domestic and international departures.
-It also houses US check-in and US pre-board security screening counters.
-The terminal has 32 gates, 13 bridge positions, 45 check-in desks, 23 self-service check-in kiosks, and five baggage claim belts.
+It also houses US check-in and pre-board security screening counters.
+The terminal has 32 gates, 13 bridge positions, 45 check-in desks, 23 self-service check-in kiosks and five baggage claim belts.

 Free Wi-Fi is available throughout the terminal.
 The airport has four cargo handling facilities with a total warehouse capacity of 110,051ft².